 Collecting and saving seeds is a way to preserve plant varieties, reduce costs, protect heirloom varieties, and increase self-sufficiency.
 It’s a great way to for beginners to homestead.

 Learn about seed saving before you begin.
 Depending on what else you are growing in the area, there’s a chance of cross-pollination.
 If you are growing heirloom plants, you will want to ensure their high quality.
+Be sure to save seeds from crops you are growing, not seeds from store-bought fruit.

 By collecting and saving seeds from your plants, you can ensure that you have a supply of fresh, high-quality seeds to plant each season, instead of relying on store-bought seeds.

 Saving seeds is an important step in building a self-sustaining and resilient homestead.
 I feel the satisfaction of growing full circle.
-I growing plants from seed, and then save seeds from those plants to plant the following season or year.
+I grow plants from seed, and then save seeds from those plants to plant the following season or year.

 Install a root cellar